State v. J.A. – First Degree Rape

 Here’s another way to think of blue-collar crime: it refers to behaviors that law enforcement officers would quickly recognize as crimes when seen on the street or called to a crime scene.
 Whereas the evidence of a white-collar charge such as identity theft may only exist on paper or in digital records, requiring an in-depth investigation and search warrants to access, it is easy to identify the alleged perpetrator and the victim of an assault as the offense is occurring.

 Some of the most common blue-collar crimes include:

 Organized crime, confusingly, can lead to both white collar and blue collar charges.
 Criminal organizations may reap the majority of their profits through white-collar schemes such as embezzlement, money laundering, bribery and fraud.
 But such organizations are also well-known for enforcing their power and territory through blue-collar offenses like assault.
 Deviance from a gang’s sense of order can result in catastrophic injury or even death.

 It is impossible to discuss corporate crime without addressing the role that social status plays in the alleged offenses and their prosecution.
-When alleged white collar criminals are facing a jury, it can be difficult to win the jury’s sympathy because white collar workers are generally understood to have a high social status.
-In fact, the kinds of jobs that can be described as white collar can be found across the economic spectrum, from lower middle class to the top of the upper class.
+When alleged white-collar criminals are facing a jury, it can be difficult to win the jury’s sympathy because white-collar workers are generally understood to have a high social status.
+In fact, the kinds of jobs that can be described as white-collar can be found across the economic spectrum, from the lower middle class to the top of the upper class.

 At Roberts Law Group, PLLC, we will conduct a thorough investigation to mount the strongest defense possible.
 We represent a wide range of clients facing blue collar and white collar charges, from those at small and mid-size corporations to those with direct ties to Wall Street and other major corporate interests.